ray-project/ray/doc/source/serve/advanced.rst

 Batching to improve performance
 ===============================

 You can also have Ray Serve batch requests for performance.
-You'll configure this in the backend config.
+In order to do use this feature, you need to:
+1. Set the `max_batch_size` in the `BackendConfig`.
+2. Modify your backend implementation to accept a list of requests and return a list of responses instead of handling a single request.

 .. code-block:: python